DanielSlater/WikiDataDotNet/README.md

 Download and Installation
 -------------------------

 You can clone the source code from this repository to your local machine and compile it there.
-To use in one of your projects you will also need to include the Newtonsoft.Json.FSharp nuget package
+To use in one of your projects you will also need to include the Newtonsoft.Json.FSharp nuget package.

 License
 -------